 to be preventable.

-now must pay a per-kilometer fee.
-This fee is collected
+trucks must pay a per-kilometer fee which is collected

-the official laws, most drivers follow the following customs:
+the official laws, most drivers adhere to the following customs:

 the rear of a traffic jam usually switch on their hazard blinkers to

 warn approaching traffic of the slowdown.
 (It's probably as

 a self-preservation exercise as a courtesy to approaching drivers.)

 or "light honking") or switch on their left turn signal to